-Many, many, many years ago (32 to be exact) I started my teaching career with Palm Springs Unified School District.
+Many, many, many years ago (34 to be exact) I started my teaching career with Palm Springs Unified School District.
 I have been a 2nd, 3rd and 5th grade teacher.
 With the help of Digicom Learning, I started my digital storytelling journey 11 years ago.
 Because of their help, my students and I created The DSL Engineer Report, a news magazine, that continued for 5 years.
 At my site, Della S. Lindley, other teachers became involved in the program and digital storytelling and we created our own Elementary Film Festival to highlight student films.
 It became a great success and wonderful family engagement event.
 I am currently working as an instructional coach for PSUSD and a teacher consultant for Digicom Learning.
 I continue to spread the word on the power of digital storytelling.

-As a middle school teacher for 15 years and a California Teacher of the Year (2014), I have continually worked to redefine what learning looks like in my 6th-grade classroom.
+My book, "Moviemaking in the Classroom: Lifting Student Voices Through Digital Storytelling" is published by ISTE Books (2021).
+As a middle school teacher for 17 years and a California Teacher of the Year (2014), I have continually worked to redefine what learning looks like in my 6th-grade classroom.
 I am an advocate for student choice and voice, as demonstrated by the original content my students regularly publish for a global audience.
 Digital Storytelling has transformed how my students demonstrate their learning, and continues to be a pillar of instruction for both Language Arts and Social Studies.
-I have worked as a DIGICOM Learning professional development instructor for 12 years, and a DIGICOM teacher-consultant for the past 4 years.
-You can download my book "Digital Storytelling: Connecting Standards to Movie-Making" (2013) on iBooks.
+I spent more than a decade as a DIGICOM Learning professional development instructor and teacher-consultant, working to promote and support digital storytelling in southern California classrooms.